sr00t3d/maildir-to-mbox/README.md

 ## 📚 Detailed Tutorial

-For a complete step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete step-by-step guide, check out my full article:

 👉 [**How to migrate Dovecot to Thunderbird using Maildir-to-MBOX**](https://perciocastelo.com.br/blog/how-to-migrate-dovecot-to-thunderbird-using-maildir-to-mbox.html)